influxdata/telegraf/plugins/inputs/net/NET_README.md

     - interface (the interface from which metrics are gathered)

 Under Linux the system wide protocol metrics have the interface=all tag.

+### Aggregation

+We can optionally collect aggregate stats of our basic `net` measurements for the entire host.
+This helps address performance as the number of devices increases (say, telegraf is running on a network appliance with 40+ interfaces).
+The result will be a single set of stats that are the sum of data for _all_ interfaces selected under the `net_agg` measurement.

 ### Sample Queries: